-In 2016 the 8th edition of INESPO will take place on April 9 nationally and from May 29 to June 3 internationally.
+In 2016 the 8th edition of INESPO was held nationally on April 9 and from May 29 to June 3 internationally.

 Protection of the environment is essential to the quality of life of both present and future generations.
 The challenge is to combine this with a permanent and lasting economic growth.
 However, climate change only makes it more challenging.
 The environmental policy of the European Union is based on the conviction that stringent environmental norms can form a stimulus for innovation and can offer new opportunities for businesses.
 Furthermore, the environmental policy has to be interwoven with economic, social and industrial policies.
 Europeans consider their environment quite important.